Innobooster

 Open section, How is the application assessed?

-Quality of the idea
+The quality of the idea

 Impact